-Section 1 Introduction to ending your membership in our plan Ending your men own choice): nbership in the plan may be voluntary (your own choice) or involuntary (not your • ave our plan because you have decided that you want to leave.
+Section 1 Introduction to ending your membership in our plan Ending your men own choice): nbership in the plan may be voluntary (your own choice) or involuntary (not your - ave our plan because you have decided that you want to leave.
 Sections 2 and 3 mation on ending your membership voluntarily. o limited situations where you do not choose to leave, but we are required to end ship.
-Section 5 tells you about situations when we must end your membership. , our plan, our plan must continue to provide your medical care and you will our cost share until your membership ends.
+Section 5 tells you about situations when we must end your membership. our plan, our plan must continue to provide your medical care and you will our cost share until your membership ends.
 Section 2 When can you end your membership in our plan?
-Section 2.1 You may be able to end your membership because you have Medicare and Medicaid Because you hav Medicare can end their membership only during certain times of the year.
-The Medicaid, you may be able to end your membership in our plan or switch to a set time during each of the following Special Enrollment Periods: □January to Ma □April to June □July to Septe membership or s membership in o make changes fr plan during one of these periods, you'll have to wait for the next period to end your witch to a different plan.
+Section 2.1 You may be able to end your membership because you have Medicare and Medicaid Because you hav Medicare can end their membership only during certain times of the year. e Medicaid, you may be able to end your membership in our plan or switch to a e time during each of the following Special Enrollment Periods: □January to Ma □April to June □July to Septe membership or s membership in o make changes fr olan during one of these periods, you'll have to wait for the next period to end your witch to a different plan.
 You can't use this Special Enrollment Period to end your ur plan between October and December.
 However, all people with Medicare can om October 15 - December 7 during the Annual Enrollment Period.
-Section 2.2 out the Annual Enrollment Period. □Choose any o of the following types of Medicare plans: ☐ Another M edicare health plan, with or without prescription drug coverage ☐ Original Me edicare with a separate Medicare prescription drug plan ☐ Original Me edicare without a separate Medicare prescription drug plan • noose this option, Medicare may enroll you in a drug plan, unless you have opted utomatic enrollment. • disenroll from Medicare prescription drug coverage and go without "creditable" drug coverage for a continuous period of 63 days or more, you may have to pay a
+Section 2.2 out the Annual Enrollment Period. □Choose any o of the following types of Medicare plans: ☐ Another M edicare health plan, with or without prescription drug coverage ☐ Original Me edicare with a separate Medicare prescription drug plan ☐ Original Me edicare without a separate Medicare prescription drug plan • oose this option, Medicare may enroll you in a drug plan, unless you have opted atomatic enrollment.
+Note: If you disenroll from Medicare prescription drug coverage and go without "creditable"